dsentker/blog/content/posts/heisenbugs/index.md

 > **B:** _Ah, Simon also had a problem with the conversion library recently, and only with Swiss francs.
 Why don't you talk to him?_

 Often, new approaches emerge seemingly by chance, just because you have explained a particular misbehavior in more detail.

+## Conclusion

+Sure!
+Here's a conclusion based on your blog post:

+---

+## Conclusion
+Dealing with Heisenbugs can be one of the most challenging aspects of software development.
+These elusive bugs, which seem to vanish or change their behavior when scrutinized, require developers to shift from their usual roles and become detectives.
+The journey to identify and resolve Heisenbugs involves meticulous investigation, thorough documentation, and keen attention to detail.
+While the process can be time-consuming and sometimes frustrating, the satisfaction of finally solving these mysterious issues is unparalleled.

+Remember, even if a bug seems impossible to reproduce or fix, persistence and a systematic approach can eventually lead to success.
+So, embrace the detective role, keep investigating, and revisit aspects that do not directly interact with the affected component.

+By the way: The bug mentioned at the beginning, that printing didn't work on a Tuesday, was, to put it simply, because `file` in Linux didn't interpret the Postscript file as such, but as an Erlang file.
+Who tf would have thought of that if you originally assumed it was a printer error?